OSEA Collective Bargaining Agreement

 A. Temporary Medical Leave

 - A temporary medical leave may be granted until the end of the employee’s working year, if requested.
-Extensions of a temporary medical leave, when the employee’s attending physician attests to his/her inability to perform regularly assigned duties, will be approved at the discretion of the District.
-If granted, the extension may be for a maximum of one working year.
+Extensions of a temporary medical leave, when the employee’s attending physician attests to their inability to perform regularly assigned duties, will be approved at the discretion of the District.
+If granted, the extension may be for a maximum of one (1) working year.

 - Benefits accrued prior to being granted temporary medical leave shall be retained, but additional benefits shall not be accrued while on leave.